michaelmusty/.dotfiles/ISSUES.markdown

     randomised name in "${TMPDIR:-/tmp}".
 Is mktemp(1) on every *BSD?
 *   Where practical, the remaining Bash scripts in bin need to be reimplemented as POSIX sh
+*   OpenBSD doesn't have a `pandoc` package at all.
+It would be nice to find some way of converting the README.markdown into a palatable troff format with some more readily available (and preferably less heavyweight) tool.